 “We’re sending a message that we have no intention of giving up, that we have no intention of going one more election under this rather crooked system and set of rules that we’re operating under,” he told Truthout.

-According to the Brennan Center for Justice, new voting restrictions, including voter identification laws, cutbacks to early voting and barriers to registration, have been enacted in 21 states since the 2010 midterm election.
+According to the Brennan Center for Justice, new voting restrictions, including voter identification laws, cutbacks to early voting and barriers to registration have been enacted in 21 states since the 2010 midterm election.
 The strictest law was passed in Texas in 2011, requiring voters to present current, government-issued photo identification such as a Texas driver’s license, gun license, military ID or passport.
 A photo ID issued by a state college and tribal IDs are not accepted under the law.
 At least 15 states will see these new restrictions in effect for the first time during the 2016 presidential election.

-And already in the 2016 election cycle, hundreds of more bills that would restrict access to the ballot are being introduced in state legislatures across the United States.
+Already in the 2016 election cycle, hundreds of more bills that would restrict access to the ballot are being introduced in state legislatures across the United States.
 As of May 13, 2015, the Brennan Center tallied at least 113 bills aiming to restrict access to registration and voting that have been introduced or carried over from the previous legislative session in 33 states.

 Overall, of the 113 bills introduced that would restrict voting rights in the 2015 session, six bills in five states have moved in the legislature, being either referred to committee or voted on, and one bill has been enacted.
 North Dakota passed a bill this session amending its current voter identification law so that now only four forms of ID are allowed at the polls.
 The bill originally allowed voters to use bills, bank statements and change-of-address forms to prove residency, as well as a college-issued photo ID.

 Additionally, court battles are continuing to play out over voting restrictions in at least three states: Arizona, North Carolina and Texas.
-In August, the Fifth Circuit Court of Appeals ruled that Texas’ voter identification law violates Section 2 of the VRA because the law discriminates against Black and Latino voters.
-But the state has since appealed, filing a petition arguing that if Section 2 does make Texas’ voter ID law illegal, then Section 2 is unconstitutional.
+In August, the Fifth Circuit Court of Appeals ruled that Texas’s voter identification law violates Section 2 of the VRA because the law discriminates against Black and Latino voters.
+But the state has since appealed, filing a petition arguing that if Section 2 does make Texas’s voter ID law illegal, then Section 2 is unconstitutional.

 Another issue the NAACP is focusing on in the #JusticeSummer initiative is campaign finance reform, which the activists see as a key stumbling block to restoring voting rights and achieving their other racial justice goals.